Your Cart is Empty

-Gifting corporate gifts to employees, clients and suppliers can be mean tricky business, especially in today’s international world…writing this makes me think of HSBC’s marketing campaign telling us the importance of local knowledge.
+Gifting corporate gifts to employees, clients and suppliers can be mean tricky business, unless of course it is cake.
+Writing this makes me think of HSBC’s marketing campaign telling us the importance of local knowledge.
 Do you remember it?
 In this blog post, rather than looking at specific gifts to avoid, I am going to take a more general view on the types of gifts to avoid.

 I think impersonal gifts, like branded pens and USB sticks are best suited to being promotional items handed out at events like trades shows rather than as corporate gifts.
 They have the potential to negate the entire point of a corporate gift; rather than make the recipient feel appreciated or important they make them feel decidedly unimportant and unappreciated.
-I can appreciate that it can be very difficult to make a gift personal, so if you are indeed struggling, try and give a gift that you would like to receive yourself, eg: a gift basket full of goodies!
+I can appreciate that it can be very difficult to make a gift personal, so if you are indeed struggling, try and give a gift that you would like to receive yourself, like a cake!
 As a tip, a gift message can really help make a seemingly impersonal gift more personal.

 This made sound obvious but I have seen this happen.
 The type of gift this might be could range from jewellery, lingerie to perfume.
 Giving such a gift could create the wrong impression and, worse yet, open up a whole can of worms (the perfume smells like an ex lover, jewellery not to personal taste and overly ostentatious/tacky, and umm does anybody remember the lingerie gift scene in Elf?!).